 Requests for Campus Services support need to be made in addition to the Event Request Form.
 Please fill out the Event Logistics Request Form to request support from Campus Services, Media Services, Information Technology, or Campus Security.

-All students hosting an event on behalf of a club are required to watch this video in the event of an on-campus emergency.
+All students hosting an event on behalf of a club are expected to work with Campus Security and/or the Monterey Police Department in the event of an on-campus emergency.

 Event Identification Procedure